Using core.async and Transducers to upload files from the browser to S3

 s3-upload

-functions or a custom URL to retrieve the special parameters
+logging functions or a custom URL to retrieve the special

-core.async and, probably less surprisingly, the first time I
+with core.async and, probably less surprisingly, the first time

-played with transducers.
-I assume many things can be done better
+I played with transducers.
+I assume many things can be done

-and I still need to look into some things like how to properly
+better and I still need to look into some things like how to

 blocks.